Presented Wednesday January 17, 2018

 Visual: Slide changes to “Just give me the facts”

 Audio: Shawn: Let's get to the facts.
 What does this cost?
 How long do they last?

 The CAEX courses are $195, 4-16 weeks long, available in quarter or semester schedules and 1-4 academic credit depending on the course.
-Anytime you see a blue link in the PowerPoint or in the PDF that you downloaded in the lower left-hand side that is an active link that you can click and will take you to the active website or the academic advisors to help you out.
+Anytime you see a blue link in the PowerPoint or in the PDF that you downloaded in the lower left-hand side that is an active link that you can click and will take you to the active website or the Student Success Advisors to help you out.